letsmokee/ApexXPFarmer/README.md

  ![image](https://github.com/letsmokee/ApexXPFarmer/assets/107760297/4b3cb9ff-20bc-4543-bf8a-9b8423c1f53d)

 ## PROBLEMS ENCOUNTERED
-If you encounter any problem, open a cmd window where script is, type 'Python ApexFarmer.py' and run the script as normal.
+If you encounter any problem, open a cmd window where executable is, type 'ApexFarmer.exe' and run the script as normal.
 When the error will occur, cmd window will not close itself
 - Open an issue with the error code.

 ## Contributing